 1. Social isolation

 Spending all day at home can feel lonely, especially if you have your hands full with small children.

 Some women are introverts by nature, so this wouldn’t be a big disadvantage.

-On the other hand, many women feel that being stuck in the house all day for multiple days at a time can start to take a toll.
+On the other hand, many women feel that being stuck in the house all day for multiple days at a time can start to take a mental and emotional toll.

 2. Losing your identity

 This is especially true for moms who make the transition from a working mom to a stay at home mom.